N3-uchimura/02_aozoraEditor/README.md

 - Modify: modify unnecessary text. out to "./file/txt/modified".
 - Rename: rename filename to formatted style. out to "./file/renamed".

-※ completed files are in "./file/txt/completed".
+※ backup files are in "./file/txt/completed".

 ## Features
 + You can change default language to English by pressing "Config" button and check off "japanese".